markclements/website/Origins.md

 ![*Figure: Friederich Wohler*](./img/wohler.jpg)

-This view was challenged when Friedrich Wöhler synthesized urea in the lab in 1828.
+This view was challenged when Friedrich Wöhler (above) synthesized urea in the lab in 1828.

 Urea is a simple organic molecule.
 O=C(NH~2~)~2~.
 It is naturally found only in living organisms and is a major waste product.
 [Urine](http://en.wikipedia.org/wiki/Urine) contains lots of urea.

-Wöhler’s in vitro or “in glass” synthesis of urea was simple.
+Wöhler’s [*in vitro*](http://en.wikipedia.org/wiki/In_vitro) synthesis of urea was simple.
 He took the inorganic compound ammonium cyanate (NH~4^+^~CNO^-^) and heated it;
 this led to the production of [urea](http://www.3rd1000.com/urea/wohler.htm).